-The Thermidorian reaction began with the toppling of Maximilien Robespierre in July 1794.
-Reactionaries set to work within hours of Robespierre’s head filling the wicker basket.
+The Thermidorian Reaction began with the toppling of Maximilien Robespierre in July 1794.
+Reactionaries set to work within hours of Robespierre’s head hitting the wicker basket.
 They sought to create a conservative republic, free of centralised power, rigid economic controls, contrived religion and state terror.
-Within a month the Thermidorian Convention had repealed the legislation of the Terror and disempowered its main organs, particularly the Committee of Public Safety.
+Within a month, the Thermidorian Convention had repealed the legislation of the Terror and disempowered its main organs, particularly the Committee of Public Safety.
 The Thermidorians and their supporters also initiated a ‘White Terror’, to purge government and society of its remaining Jacobins.
 In August 1795 they passed a new constitution that dissolved the National Convention and replaced it with the Directory, effective November 1795.
 In its short 15-month life the Thermidorian regime was unpopular with most of the people.
 It failed to address most of their grievances or improve their lives, and repeated several mistakes made by earlier governments.
-According to historian Paul Hanson the Thermidorian period has “long been seen as a sort of revolutionary wasteland, a desultory interregnum between Robespierre and Napoleon”, chiefly because it lacked great leaders, landmark policies and significant events.
+According to historian Paul Hanson, the Thermidorian period has “long been seen as a sort of revolutionary wasteland, a desultory interregnum between Robespierre and Napoleon”, chiefly because it lacked great leaders, landmark policies and significant events.

 Who were the Thermidorians who came to dominate the post-Robespierre Convention?
 A few were moderate or lapsed Jacobins who abandoned or betrayed Robespierre in July 1794.
 Most, however, came from the Plain, the amorphous mass of deputies that occupied the floor of the Convention between September 1792 and July 1794.
 It is difficult to identify significant figures among the Thermidorians because most had unremarkable records as leaders, legislators or administrators.
 Among their number were Louis-Marie Fréron, a well to do journalist who had supported the violence of the Terror; Jean-Lambert Tallien, who had lost interest in the Terror after taking a prominent aristocrat as a mistress; Jacques Billaud-Varenne, an ex-member of the Committee of Public Safety; Paul Barras, a former nobleman turned National Guard commander; and Pierre-Louis Bentabole, a reactionary Montagnard.
 They were a loose affiliation of deputies who little in common socially or politically.